"There are a number of simple lifestyle changes that you can make to improve your short-term and long-term energy levels."

 We want to make sure that we don’t put things into our bodies or our environments that cause inflammation, and we want to take out anything that is making us inflamed from the inside out.

 Lack of energy or feeling constantly tired is often a sign of systemic inflammation in your body.
 Studies show that people with low energy often have significantly high blood markers of inflammation.
 Chronic inflammation in the body has also been associated with many other fatigue-related conditions, such as depression, type 2 diabetes, obesity, and metabolic syndrome.
 So ensure that you are eating an all-natural, organic, anti-inflammatory diet, and using stress reduction techniques, exercise, and supplementation.
-Use Smarter Curcumin every day to help fight the inflammatory load and help fight free radicals.
+Use Smarter Curcumin every day to help reduce inflammatory load and help provide defense against free radicals.
 It’s very fast acting and works inside out.

 Exercise is so vital to improving your energy levels.
 To get energy, you need to produce energy and that comes from the inside out.
 In fact, research by the University of Georgia found that one single bout of moderate, intensive exercise lasting for at least 20 minutes helps to boost energy.